Pepelocotango/QlistGoStyle_and_AdjustImage_Lua_scripts/README_relase.md

 ## Description [EN]
 # QlistGoStyle_and_AdjustImage_Lua_scripts

-This Release contains two Lua scripts designed to enhance the user experience of OBS Studio in live presentations, such as theater, conferences, and other live events.
+This Release contains two Lua scripts designed to enhance the user experience of OBS Studio, in live presentations, such as theater, conferences, and other live events.

 ## Project Status